iterative/dvc.org/content/docs/command-reference/metrics/index.md

 ## Description

-In order to track metrics associated to machie learning experiments DVC has the ability to mark a certain stage <abbr>outputs</abbr> as files containing metrics to track.
+In order to track metrics associated to machie learning experiments, DVC has the ability to mark a certain stage <abbr>outputs</abbr> as files containing metrics to track.
 (See the `--metrics` option of `dvc run`.)
 Metrics are project-specific floating-point values e.g. `AUC`, `ROC`, etc.